Deltares/Ribasim/compile/ribasim_cli/README.md

 julia -e 'using Bach; Bach.run()' path/to/config.toml
 ```

-With a bach_cli build this becomes:
+With a ribasim_cli build this becomes:

 ```
-bach_cli path/to/config.toml
+ribasim_cli path/to/config.toml
 ```